noodlefrenzy/promptgen/README.md

 The goal is to allow command-line overriding of the references to make that sort of experimentation easier.

+## Contributing

+This project welcomes contributions and suggestions.
+Although this project is not (yet) under the Microsoft OSS banner, it has adopted the Microsoft Open Source Code of Conduct.
+For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.

+**NOTE** on the code - this is my first TypeScript project since before it was called TypeScript, and my first Node.js project in years.
+I've been using GitHub Copilot X to help me re-learn the language (from my now-native Python), but if you see areas where I should be doing things differently or have corrections for me - I'm quite happy to hear them either in the form of PR or GitHub Issues.

 ## Usage

 ```